-Not only are there several AVMA-accredited vet tech schools in N.C., but there’s a healthy job outlook as well.
+Not only are there several AVMA-accredited vet tech schools in NC, but there’s a healthy job outlook as well.
 There are currently 3,070 of these healthcare professionals employed in the state, although this figure is expected to rise significantly in coming years.
-The Bureau of Labor Statistics (BLS 2014) reports that openings for veterinary technicians are poised to increase 30% nationally between 2012 and 2022, nearly triple the growth rate expected for all occupations.
+The Bureau of Labor Statistics (BLS 2015) reports that openings for veterinary technicians are poised to increase 19% nationally between 2014 and 2024, better than double the growth rate expected for all occupations (7%).

 |Website||main address||online program||Avma Accredited||Grads|

 |Central Carolina Community College||1105 Kelly Dr, Sanford, North Carolina, 27330-9840||No||Yes||63|

 |Gaston College||201 Hwy 321 S, Dallas, North Carolina, 28034||No||Yes||25|